 Sadly, there was a number of restaurants we didn’t have time to try but our friends did.
 Here are a few recommendations we received;

-- Kikyo-ya is a small traditional restaurant known for its fresh and delicious sushi.
+- Kikyo-ya is a small traditional restaurant known as one of the best restaurants in Hakuba.
+Famed for its fresh and delicious sushi.
 Book for an adult dinner or a bit of a splurge as it’s a little more expensive.
-It’s a ten minute drive from the village.
+It’s a ten-minute drive from the village.

 - Hie Izakaya was a small izakaya and sake bar that was recommended by our hotel concierge.